Clyde Fillmore

-Clyde Fillmore (October 25, 1874 - December 19, 1946), born Clyde Fogle, was an American actor of stage and screen.
+Clyde Fillmore (born Clyde Fogel; October 25, 1874 - December 19, 1946), was an American actor of stage and screen.
 He is best remembered for a 1920 silent film that is now long lost, The Devil's Pass Key directed by Erich von Stroheim.
-In the sound era he played several character parts sometimes uncredited.
-Began in films in 1918 at 43 after stage career.
+In the sound era he played several character parts, sometimes uncredited.
+He began in films in 1918 at the age of 43 after a stage career.

+Fillmore graduated from the University of Oregon in 1898.

+Fillmore's stage credits include having the lead in a 25-week run of Civilian Clothes at the Morosco Theatre in Los Angeles.

+Film studios for which Fillmore worked included Famous Players–Lasky.

+Fillmore married actress Lea Penman in San Francisco, California, on December 6, 1924, the day after she was granted an annulment of her second marriage.